Skip to Content

 • Professional Licensing: Suspension or permanent revocation of professional licenses (e.g., medical, legal, teaching, commercial driving).

-• Immigration Consequences: For non-citizens, an aggravated assault conviction is almost always considered an aggravated felony or a crime involving moral turpitude, leading to mandatory deportation or denial of immigration benefits.
+• Immigration Consequences: For non-citizens, an aggravated assault conviction is often considered an aggravated felony or a crime involving moral turpitude, which can lead to removal proceedings or denial of immigration benefits.

 • Social Stigma: The heavy social stigma associated with a violent felony conviction can impact personal relationships and community standing for life.